rjourdan/BlackLivesMatter/README.md

 # Black Lives Matter

 Here is my modest contribution to the "Black Lives Matter" movement.
 Here is a list of documents/videos/links for someone to get educated on Diversity, Torelance and understand that Black Lives really Matter.
-As a parent, I feel that my responsibility to educate my kids on the matter so they can help us build a better world.
+As a parent, my responsibility is to educate my kids on the matter so they can help us build a better world.

 - [Black Lives Matter](#black-lives-matter)
   - [More about the movement and why it is important](#more-about-the-movement-and-why-it-is-important)